Alexander Graham Bell: Family life

 On July 11, 1877, a few days after the Bell Telephone Company was established, Bell married Mabel Hubbard (1857–1923) at the Hubbard estate in Cambridge, Massachusetts.
+Mabel was the daughter of his patron Gardiner Greene Hubbard (the first president of the National Geographic Society),She was deaf as a result of scarlet fever and was a student of Graham Bell.
 His wedding present to his bride was to turn over 1,487 of his 1,497 shares in the newly formed Bell Telephone Company.
 Shortly thereafter, the newly-weds embarked on a year-long honeymoon in Europe.
 During that excursion, Bell took a handmade model of his telephone with him, making it a "working holiday".
 The courtship had begun years earlier; however, Bell waited until he was more financially secure before marrying.
 Although the telephone appeared to be an "instant" success, it was not initially a profitable venture and Bell's main sources of income were from lectures until after 1897.
 One unusual request exacted by his fiancée was that he use "Alec" rather than the family's earlier familiar name of "Aleck".
 From 1876, he would sign his name "Alec Bell".
 They had four children: